Dr. Kent Law

 Sherri started at Vet Clinc of Symbioun in December 2013.
 She has 30 years of clerical and accounts payable experience, making her a perfect fit for our front office team.
 She grew up on a farm and later moved to Abilene with her husband.
 Her time spent around animals led her to develop a love and passion for them all.
 She loves helping with animals around the clinic and greeting the pet parents that walk through our doors.
 Sherri and her husband Ron have 2 daughters and 2 sons-in-law, 1 son and 1 daughter-in-law, as well as 7 grandchildren.
 Sherri loves traveling, going on cruises, camping, playing cards and spending her time outside of work living life to it’s fullest with family and friends.

-Annie started at Symbioun in January of 2014 and has been a Veterinary Technician for over 20 years.
+Annie Clark started at Symbioun in January of 2014 and has been a Veterinary Technician for over 20 years.
 She relocated to Abilene from San Diego, CA in 2013, where she had worked as a technician at a specialty hospital.
+She handles the studs we collect as well as international semen shipping.

 Kayla started working for Symbioun in 2013.
 She grew up in Wichita and moved south of Abilene right after high school to be closer to family.
 She attended Colby Community College to become a veterinary technician.
 Kayla loves working with large animals.
 Her family is made up of many farm animals and multiple dogs.
 She lives on a cattle farm with her husband and 2 kids.